 Flint Institute of Arts

-Artstor has collaborated with the Flint Institute of Arts (FIA) to share over 2,300 images in the Digital Library.
+The Flint Institute of Arts (FIA) has contributed more than 2,300 images to the Artstor Digital Library.
 These include selections from the FIA’s European Collection, dating from the 15th to the 21st century and encompassing decorative arts, sculptures, graphics, and paintings by artists such as Peter Paul Rubens, Francisco de Goya, Gustave Courbet, Henri Matisse, Pierre Bonnard, Joan Miró, and Edgar Degas.
-Also included in the collaboration are selections from the FIA's American Graphics Collection, which consists of works by Childe Hassam, Thomas Hart Benton, Roy F. Lichtenstein, Jacob Lawrence, and Claes Oldenburg, among numerous others.
+Also included in the collaboration are selections from the FIA’s American Graphics Collection, which consists of works by Childe Hassam, Thomas Hart Benton, Roy F. Lichtenstein, Jacob Lawrence, and Claes Oldenburg, among others.